Team-ZDF/aerialist/README.md

 # Contributing
 The ZDF project as a whole needs your support.
 If you're interested in working on Aerialist or any of the other pieces of the project, email [rtbenfield@gmail.com](mailto:rtbenfield@gmail.com).

+This project is in need of developers experienced in manipulating HTML for rendering in a customized way.
+To be specific, the contents of the document need to be parsed and rendered in individual pages (ex.
+8 1/2" x 11").
+The challenge to this is detecting the best page break location and trimming the HTML appropriately to carryover to a new page.